Danault, Lehkonen each score twice as Canadiens top Jets 7-4

-WINNIPEG, Manitoba (AP) -- Phillip Danault and Artturi Lehkonen each scored twice and the Montreal Canadiens dominated the Winnipeg Jets in a 7-4 victory Wednesday night.
+''You don't see those types of goals very often in the NHL,'' he said. ''For the young kid, it's good for his confidence.
+He's playing really well.''

+Al Montoya, playing against his former team, made 22 saves for the Canadiens and has won three straight starts.

+Connor Hellebuyck allowed three goals on seven shots in his sixth straight start before being replaced by Hutchinson late in the first period.
+He stopped 19 of the 23 shots he faced.

+''We were (bad) from the start, from the drop of that first puck right to the very end,'' Jets coach Paul Maurice said.

+''We aren't sweeping this one under the rug,'' Maurice said. ''We're going to take a good look at all of it and make sure we appreciate the value of playing in the National Hockey League and playing a game at home and the cost every NHL game demands, the willingness to pay that price.''

+Danault and Brian Flynn gave Montreal a 2-0 lead four minutes into the game on the team's second and third shots.
 Tomas Plekanec and Sven Andrighetto, with his first of the season, also had goals for the Canadiens.
-Shea Weber had a pair of assists, and Al Montoya, playing against his former team, made 22 saves.
+Shea Weber had a pair of assists, while Andrighetto and Flynn each added an assist.

-Connor Hellebuyck allowed three goals on seven shots in his sixth straight start before being replaced by Michael Hutchinson late in the first period.
-Hutchinson stopped 19 of the 23 shots he faced.

-Danault and Brian Flynn gave Montreal a 2-0 lead four minutes into the game on the team's second and third shots.

-Mark Scheifele scored twice, Mathieu Perreault had a goal and assist and Bryan Little had his seventh of the season for Winnipeg.
-Drew Stafford added a pair of assists.
+Mark Scheifele scored twice, Mathieu Perreault had a goal and assist and Bryan Little tallied his seventh of the season for Winnipeg.
+Drew Stafford picked up a pair of assists.

 Danault opened the scoring just 57 seconds into the first period after the Jets lost a rebound, and Flynn made it 2-0 at 4:19.